Health Insurance Costs

-Register or log in to Blue Access for MembersSM (BAM) for a more personalized Provider Finder experience based on your health plan and network.
+Register or log in to Blue Access for MembersSM, our secure member website, for a personalized search experience based on your health plan and network.

 Under the Affordable Care Act, you may be able to get help paying for your health insurance through one or both of these options:

 - Premium tax credit — A credit that lowers your monthly premium.